 EFT Immunity Test Standard

-To assess a system’s immunity to EFT bursts, the IEC commission developed standard IEC 61000-4-4 that defines the test voltage waveform, range of test levels, test equipment, test set-up, and test procedure.
+To assess a system’s immunity to EFT bursts, the IEC commission developed standard IEC 61000-4-4 which defines the test voltage waveform, range of test levels, test equipment, test set-up, and test procedure.

 Figure 2 depicts the waveform of a single EFT pulse and Figure 3 illustrates the sequence of test pulses during a typical EFT test.
 Here, the EFT pulse generator creates a sequence of low-energy pulses known as a burst.
 Each pulse has a rise time of 5ns and a pulse duration (time-to-half value) of 50ns.
 The burst period is 300ms and includes 75 transients followed by a pause interval.
 The test allows for two repetition rates of 5kHz and 100kHz.
 For a pulse repetition rate of 5kHz, the 75 pulses take 15ms, while for a repetition rate of 100kHz, they only take 0.75ms.